mindarc/frontend-assessment/readme.md

 Exercise 2
 ---
-Convert the HTML to an accordion.

-##### Working file
-exercise2.html
+Read the `data.json` file and display the data as an accordion on desktop and tabs on mobile.

 ##### Requirements
+1. Display data in an accordion on desktop.
+2. Display data in tabs in mobile.
-1. Only 1 accordion should be open at a time.
+3. Only 1 accordion/tab should be open at a time.
-2. Open the first accordion on load.
+4. Open the first accordion/tab on load.
-3. If the open accordion is clicked, close it.
+5. If the open accordion is selected, close it.

 ###### Bonus points
 * Improve the user experience with meaningful animations/transitions.
 * Make it prettier.

+Submission
+---
+We recommend submitting your completed assessment as a forked repository.
+Please replace README content with instructions and relevant documentation.